lamps-lab/etdui/README.md

 ```

 ## Tweaks for local machine
 This website is being hosted on a server, which requires certain configurations.
 Because of this, you may need to change a few things to have the website run accurately on your local machine.
 Go to the constants.php file to change certain variable values.
+You may want to include constants.php into the .gitignore file if you plan on pushing updates to the github repo.

 For example, SQL_SERVER, SQL_USERNAME, and SQL_PASSWORD should be based on where you are running your SQL server and your SQL user credentials.
 If you're running it locally, SQL_SERVER should most likely be set to "localhost".
 Same with Elasticsearch.